damonitor/damo/USAGE.md

 Adding `none` on the format is same to `nomatching` of the previous version.
 If `none` is not given, it is same to `matching`.

-Note that kernel support of pass filter is not yet mainlined as of 2024-12-26.
+Note that kernel support of `allow` behavior is not yet mainlined as of 2024-12-26.

 ### DAMON Monitoring Results Structure